ethereum-optimism/community-hub/src/docs/protocol/sequencing.md

 When a user sends their transaction to the sequencer, the sequencer checks that the transaction is valid (i.e. pays a sufficient fee) and then applies the transaction to its local state as a pending block.
 These pending blocks are periodically submitted to the layer 1 chain for finalization.

-Because the sequencer is given priority write access to the L2 chain, the sequencer can provide a strong guarantee of what state will be finalized as soon as it decides on a new pending block—in other words, it is precisely known what impact the  The result is that the L2 state can be reliably updated extremely quickly.
+Because the sequencer is given priority write access to the L2 chain, the sequencer can provide a strong guarantee of what state will be finalized as soon as it decides on a new pending block.
+In other words, it is precisely known what will be the impact of the transaction.
+As a result, the L2 state can be reliably updated extremely quickly.
 Benefits of this include a snappy, instant user experience, with things like near-real-time Uniswap price updates.

 ## What happens if the sequencer goes offline?